klaytn/kips/KIPs/kip-draft_kgp6.md

 ### Design decision
 #### KLAY transfer is not allowed via smart contracts
 As the balance of treasury funds keeps increasing for every block with the block reward its hard to keep track of the balances and rebalance token allocation.
-So smart contract will record the rebalanced allocation and the core will execute the allocation reading from the contract.
+So smart contract will only record the rebalanced allocation and the core will execute the allocation reading from the contract.

 #### Approval of senderAddress
 To record the addresses in a verifiable manner the addresses are verified in the contract by calling approve method.
 The senderAddress can be a Contract address or a Externally Owned Account.
 If the sender address is a